Ignition Poker Review

 What Poker Games Can You Play at Ignition Poker?

 Ignition keeps things simple, offering just three poker variants: Texas Hold’em, Omaha, and Omaha Hi-Lo.
 While that’s a narrower range than most sites, what Ignition lacks in variety, it makes up for in quality.
-I was impressed by how soft the games are, thanks partly to anonymous tables.
+The games remain noticeably softer than many competing US-facing poker sites, thanks partly to anonymous tables.
 This levels the playing field and prevents pros from exploiting recreational players.
 Still, I’d love to see more mixed games or niche formats added in the future.

 Zone Poker

-Upon folding a hand or the conclusion of a hand, you're swiftly transitioned to another table in Zone Poker, ensuring continuous gameplay without downtime.
+After folding, players are immediately moved to a new table, which keeps gameplay fast and continuous.
 This approach optimizes the number of hands played per hour, eliminating idle time after each hand.
-Zone Poker facilitates playing three times more hands per hour compared to regular tables, attracting ample participation across micro to mid-stakes player pools.
+Zone Poker allows players to see significantly more hands per hour than traditional cash tables, attracting ample participation across micro to mid-stakes player pools.

 All the Zone Poker games are No Limit Hold’em, so Omaha fans will have to stick to conventional cash games.
 However, Zone Poker provides games for players of all bankroll levels, with stakes as low as 2NL ($0.01/$0.02 blinds) up to 1000NL ($5/$10 blinds).